 Cognitive-behavioral therapy may also help.
 With this therapy, people learn to do the following:

 - Modify their behavior accordingly

-People with agoraphobia may benefit from taking a selective serotonin reuptake inhibitor (SSRI).
+People with agoraphobia may benefit from taking an SSRI.
 Although SSRIs are considered to be antidepressants, they may also work well for anxiety disorders.

 More Information about Agoraphobia

 - National Institute of Mental Health, Agoraphobia: General information on many aspects of agoraphobia, including prevalence statistics